Works Register Home Log In Authors

 And past desire — would have become disgust.

-Therefore the ability to enjoy anything, even a ray of sunshine in the window,
+Even a ray of sunshine in the window,

 Depends only on the power of the mind,